jjvanzon/Circular-Language-Spec/spec/system-objects/system-objects-loose-ideas.md

     - Use the simple notation
     - ~ State assignment is the basic assignment

+### Enumeration of Attributes

+A symbol might simply become an attribute depending on its characteristics.
+Attributes might be spread around an object’s list of related items.
+(See Attributes in the Objects chapter.)

+`The*` attributes `could` be returned by `the*` object as a `separate*` list, `instead` of `looking` them up in an object’s collection of related objects.

+An object might return a list of `just` its attributes, `instead` of `just all` related objects.

 ### Other Ideas

 Alternative Assignments in a Diagram,